 A law known as the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 allows a participant and/or family to self-pay for continued coverage under a set of defined "Qualifying Events."
-Participants must apply and made monthly self-payments in strict compliance with the rules in order to be covered under the COBRA provision.
+Participants must apply and make monthly self-payments in strict compliance with the rules in order to be covered under the COBRA provision.
 The member may choose Medical (including Prescription Drug) coverage only, or Medical (including Prescription Drug) with Dental and Vision coverage.

 The advantages of choosing to pay COBRA in lieu of other programs that are available outside the Plan is that you have the option to choose full coverage that includes both dental and vision coverage.
 In addition, COBRA coverage you receive before you retire under an IBEW qualified retirement plan and while you are registered on Local 6' out of work list will be counted towards your entitlement to retiree coverage.

 If you lose coverage after leaving covered employment, you and your family will be notified of your COBRA rights when your hour bank eligibility runs out.